-- Replace laptop devices as they reach a 4-year life span - Review Thin Client offering to improve customer satisfaction.
+- Replace 250 laptop devices as they reach a 4-year life span. - Review the way staff remotely access centralised systems to improve to the remote access experience offered (Thin Client).

 Sustainability

 The government has published a paper Greening Government: ICT and Digital Service strategy 2020-2025.